khushi0909/Learning-Python-/Python301-Advance/README.md

 Generator functions allow you to declare a function that behaves like an iterator, i.e. it can be used in a for loop.

 [example and more imp infos](generators.py)

+# USING PIPENV FOR A VIRTUAL ENVIRONMENT

+previously we did with pythom -m venv .venv ...... cmd

+but there is another way to do it i.e ## pipiens

+    pip install pipenv

+    pipenv

+it will give list of cmd ,this is easier method

+    pipenv install

+    pipenv shell

+now you are inside virtual env becoz it has () OR SOMETHING

+    python _V

+    hit  Ctrl + D (to logout)

+To get rid of pipenv

+    pipenv --rm